 Annabel Grey was perhaps the exception to that rule.
 She had neither received an invitation to Lord Connor’s ball, nor had she barricaded herself in her room in a fit of tears.
 Of course, Annabel was not exactly a lady, per se.
 Just a common woman, who had worked her way into the upper echelons through hard work, perseverance, raw talent, and most importantly—cheating.

 Even her identity was stolen.
 Her adopted name, Miss Monday, for example.
 The real Miss Monday had died in a tragic house fire, along with the rest of her family.
 It had been simple enough for Annabel Grey to assume Lady Monday’s identity by retrieving the paperwork concerning her death.
 The unfortunate young woman had no surviving family members to dispute Annabel’s claim, and Annabel had friends who specialized in insurance fraud.
 Annabel had dozens of identities—earned in a similar manner—but Miss Monday was a particular favorite.
-As Miss Monday, Annabel had claimed not only the insurance money, but also a sizable inheritance from her parents, who had both died in the fire.
+As Miss Monday, Annabel claimed not only the insurance money, but also a sizable inheritance from her parents, who had both died in the fire.

 Still, Annabel had not anticipated an invitation to Lord Connor’s.
 In fact, she’d had no plans to attend the party.